tejashri25072002/Sonar_Data_Classification_ML/README.md

 **SONAR DATA CLASSIFICATION**

-Clone the repository.
+1.Clone the repository.

-Open it in Google Colaboratory.
+2.Open it in Google Colaboratory.

-Install dependencies: pip install numpy pandas scikit-learn.
+3.Install dependencies: pip install numpy pandas scikit-learn.

-Run the notebook.
+4.Run the notebook.

-To make predictions, modify the input_data variable with new sonar readings.
+5.To make predictions, modify the input_data variable with new sonar readings.